On The Cover – Rina Sawayama: “I need to get some rock’n’roll lessons from Matty Healy” | NME

 We’re in the living room of Rina’s south London flat a few months before the album’s release.
 It’s super tidy (aside from a pair of socks tucked down the side of the sofa), with photos of her and pals and hardback cookery books lining the bookshelves.
 Her rescue dog Kaya is curled up on the sofa beside her, gazing longingly out of the window.

 “The first Number One I remember is Holly Valance’s ‘Kiss Kiss’,” Rina recalls with a laugh, “but the second I really remember being on the telly is Limp Bizkit’s ‘Rollin’’.
-I was like, “What is this genre?!”
+I was like, ‘What is this genre?!'”

 It may be a diverse album, but one constant on ‘SAWAYAMA’ is how the musician uses nu-metal to channel dizzying rage.
 Take the album’s blistering lead single, ‘STFU!’, on which the British-Japanese singer rails against the racial micro-aggressions she’s had to put up with in life.
 And then there’s ‘XS’, a takedown of the Insta-ready lifestyles of the rich and famous, which blends slinky R&B production with explosive metal guitar stabs.